Wolverine971/9takes/src/blog/people/politicians/Prince-Harry.md

 	/>
 </div>

-Prince Harry, the Duke of Sussex, is a member of the British royal family known for his philanthropic work and advocacy for mental health awareness.
-When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 6, the Loyalist.
+<p class="firstLetter">Prince Harry, the Duke of Sussex, is a member of the British royal family known for his philanthropic work and advocacy for mental health awareness.
+When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 6, the Loyalist.</p>

 ## Loyalty to his wife